I Take Back What I Said About Bloodborne

 Ability Scaling & Loot

 The way to build out your character in the Souls games has always been a little obtuse, often requiring a restart to better build out your character once you have an understanding of what every stat means.
-Considering the fact that there are so few weapons (in comparison to other Souls games), I find it annoying that there are so few that seemed to be specifically tuned for certain stats and overwhelmingly so in other stats.
+Considering the fact that there are so few weapons (in comparison to other Souls games), I find it annoying that there are so few that seem to be specifically tuned for certain stats and overwhelmingly so in other stats.

 One of the strengths of the Dark Souls games is the variety of choices in how the player can spec out their character: one-handed, two-handed, dual-wielding, ranged, up-close, whatever.
 You have options in those games, and you get access to countless weapons in a short amount of time for you to try out the different combat styles that you’d prefer.
 Bloodborne gives you far fewer choices for a long time and really skews in one direction.
 The total number of primary weapons that scale to the strength skill dwarfs all other weapons, even with the DLC.
 While I appreciate the different items you can find in your adventure a lot more than before, I still think the loot loop of this game is weak, especially in the chalice dungeons.